 - 37.1 The Licensing Act 2003 enables the Council to deal with problematic premises by way of reviewing the licence.
 This is a powerful tool to deal with such measures.
 Responsible Authorities or other persons such as residents can apply to the Licensing Authority for a Review of the Licence or Certificate should a matter arise at the premises in connection with any of the four licensing objectives.
 Such events may include, continued noise problems, underage sales of alcohol, frequent problems or disorder, allegations of crime taking place at the premises. - 37.2 Following receipt of a Review application, a 28 day consultation period will begin.
-The application will be determined by the Licensing Sub Committee, whose available options are:- - Take no further action. - Issue a warning to the licence holder - Modify the conditions of the Premises Licence - Exclude a licensable activity from the scope of the Licence - Remove the Designated Premises Supervisor - Suspend the Licence for up to 3 months - Revoke the Licence - 37.3 In cases of serious crime and disorder at premises, the Police may apply for a summary review.
+A Licensing Sub Committee will then determine the application during a hearing; the options available to the Committee being:- - Take no further action. - Issue a warning to the licence holder - Modify the conditions of the Premises Licence - Exclude a licensable activity from the scope of the Licence - Remove the Designated Premises Supervisor - Suspend the Licence for up to 3 months - Revoke the Licence - 37.3 In cases of serious crime and disorder at premises, the Police may apply for a summary review.
 On receipt of such an application, the Authority has 48 hours to determine whether any interim steps are required.
-Alternatively, the police also have powers to serve a closure notice on a premises in circumstances such as serious incidents of crime, disorder, and nuisance. - 37.4 In the case of persistent underage sales Trading Standards also have closure powers.
+Alternatively, the police also have powers to serve a closure notice on premises in circumstances such as serious incidents of crime, disorder, and nuisance. - 37.4 In the case of persistent underage sales Trading Standards also have closure powers.